 The University will also evaluate student achievement of the learning outcomes using the Quality Assurance Agency for Higher Education (QAA) Framework for Higher Education Qualifications and its related assessment tools.
-The following tables provide a high-level view of the QAA Qualification Frameworks for doctoral programs:
+The following tables provide a high-level view of the QAA Qualification Frameworks for doctoral, this model is used as it is a research degree program:

-OAA Qualifications Framework for Ph.D.
+QAA Qualifications Framework for Ph.D..